splunk/eventgen/README.md

 # The Splunk Event Generator

 The Splunk Event Generator is a utility which allows its user to easily build real-time event generators.
+The current maintainers of this project are Brian Bingham (bbingham@splunk.com) and Tony Lee (tonyl@splunk.com).

 The goals of this project are ambitious but simple: